 Feline distemper, caused by a parvovirus, is a life-threatening disease.
 The virus is found in virtually every place that is not regularly disinfected.
 The infection is highly contagious among unvaccinated cats, which are usually kittens and young adult cats living in groups.
-Barn cats, feral colonies, animal shelter groups, pet stores, and rescue facilities are at high risk for outbreaks.
+Barn cats, feral colonies, animal shelter groups, pet stores and rescue facilities are at high risk for outbreaks.

 The feline distemper virus is a parvovirus.
-Many people are familiar with this term as parvovirus infection is a concern for dogs, especially puppies.
-In fact, canine parvovirus is closely related to the feline panleukopenia virus and much of the information regarding canine parvovirus holds true for feline distemper.
+Many people are familiar with this term, as parvovirus infection is a concern for dogs, especially puppies.
+In fact, canine parvovirus is closely related to the feline panleukopenia virus, and much of the information regarding canine parvovirus holds true for feline distemper.
 The feline distemper virus, however, is more difficult to remove from the environment and more lethal than its canine counterpart.

 A specific syndrome occurs if infection occurs during pregnancy.
 If infection occurs in mid or early pregnancy, the kittens simply abort.
 If the kittens are fairly far along, the cerebellum is involved, leading to cerebellar hypoplasia.
 The cerebellum is the part of the central nervous system that coordinates balance and movement, enabling one to walk or run on an uneven surface without consciously thinking about it.
-Without a normal cerebellum, the kitten is born with marked intention tremors: whenever he focuses on purposeful movement, he tremors so much that normal movement is impossible.
+Without a normal cerebellum, a kitten is born with marked intention tremors: Whenever he focuses on purposeful movement, he tremors so much that normal movement is impossible.

 If a cat is lucky enough to recover from this infection, generally no permanent damage is retained and the cat goes on with lifetime immunity.
 The virus is shed for up to 6 weeks after recovery.
 There is no way to adequately disinfect the environment; a new cat should simply be vaccinated.